 Citi to give customers a break by clearing smallest checks first

 In a rare case of voluntary consumer protection in the financial industry, Citi announced that it will change the way it clears checks in order to minimize overdraft protection charges.
-Financial reform restricts banks from providing overdraft protection for debit cards unless customers opt in, but the rules don’t apply to checking accounts.
+Financial reform restricts banks from providing overdraft protection for debit cards unless customers opt in, but the rules don’t get started to checking accounts.
 On Monday Citi said it will curtail the practice of milking overdraft fees from checking accounts by processing smaller checks first.

 How banks milk checking account overdraft fees

 Citi will start processing checks written for smaller amounts first as of July 25.
 Before it announced the change, Citi, like most major banks, processed larger checks first in order to increase the likelihood of multiple overdraft charges on checking accounts.
 Consumer advocates have long denounced the practice, but the banks commonly spin their deceit as a benefit to customers.
 According to banks, processing larger checks first ensures that high priority bills such as mortgages are paid on time.
 In reality, the practice works in reverse.
 For example, if a bank customer has a $100 checking balance and writes checks for $90, $25 and $15, the bank will clear the $90 check first.
 This leaves a $10 balance, which enables the bank to charge overdraft fees as high as $39 for both the $25 and $15 checks — an extra $78 in ill-gotten gains.
 As of July 25, Citi will clear the $25 and $15 checks first and only be able to gouge the customer once, instead of twice.

 Few consumers are opting in